-ELECTRONIC DEVICES, CELLULAR PHONES, CD PLAYERS, iPODS, PAGERS, VIDEO CAMERAS, ELECTRONIC GAMES, and RADIOS
+ELECTRONIC DEVICES, CELLULAR PHONES, CD PLAYERS, IPODS, PAGERS, VIDEO CAMERAS, ELECTRONIC GAMES, and RADIOS

 Students may use cell phones, smart watches, pagers, or other mobile communication devices on campus during non instructional time as long as the device is utilized in accordance with law and any rules that individual school sites may impose.
 Mobile communication devices shall be turned off during instructional time.
-However, a student shall not be prohibited from possessing or using a mobile communication device under any of the following circumstances: (Education Code 48901.5, 48901.7)

-When a student uses a mobile communication device in an unauthorized manner, the student may be disciplined.
+However, a student shall not be prohibited from possessing or using a mobile communication device under any of the following circumstances: (Education Code 48901.5, 48901.7) When a student uses a mobile communication device in an unauthorized manner, the student may be disciplined.
 A student may also be subject to discipline, in accordance with law, Board policy, or administrative regulation, for off-campus use of a mobile communication device which poses a threat or danger to the safety of students, staff, or district property or substantially disrupts school activities.
-The Superintendent or designee shall inform students that the district will not be responsible for a student's mobile communication device which is

-The Superintendent or designee shall inform students that the district will not be responsible for a student's mobile communication development on campus or to a school activity and is lost, stolen, or damaged.
+The Superintendent or designee shall inform students that the district will not be responsible for a student's mobile communication device which is brought on campus or to a school activity and is lost, stolen, or damaged.

-- First Offense: Teacher warning and reteach expectations and document in Q - Second Offense: Teacher warning, reteach expectations, phone call home and document in Q - Third Offense: Student sent to SMA office to be counseled, phone call home to parent and document in Q - Fourth Offense: Student sent to SMA office to be counseled, phone call home to parent and document in Q
+- First Offense: Teacher warning and reteach expectations and document in Q - Second Offense: Teacher warning, reteach expectations, phone call home and document in O - Third Offense: Student sent to SMA office to be counseled, phone call home to parent and document in Q - Fourth Offense: Student sent to SMA office to be counseled, phone call home to parent and document in Q